German Adverbs – Location and Comparatives

 So, an additional – but not less important – point about adverbs are the German comparative adverbs.
-Well, as most of you will know is that adverbs usually don’t change.
+Well, as most of you will know, adverbs usually don’t change.
 Nevertheless, there are comparative German adverbs and even superlative adverbs!

 - “Philip fühlte sich eher dem ersten Tierarzt zugeneigt.“

-- “Der Tierarzt, den Philip am meisten vertraut, ist der in der Bahnhofstraße.“
+- “Der Tierarzt, dem Philip am meisten vertraut, ist der in der Bahnhofstraße.“

 - “Am liebsten hätte Philip drei Hunde!“